Xtrendence/X-Anonymous/README.md

 ### Why can't I just use an app like Signal?

 You can, and you should, but for regular conversations.
 Most messaging apps store your conversations on their servers.
 I believe Signal stores them locally though.
 For the ones that store them on their servers, they might be encrypted, but they're still stored.
 X:/Anonymous doesn't even store them.
 It literally stores nothing but the time at which a conversation was created, its participant's anonymous IDs (randomly generated), and their public keys (also randomly generated).
 So what's better?
 Encryption, or no data existing in the first place?
+If you host it on Glitch, they might save the encrypted conversation content, but if you host it on a private domain, then nothing is saved at any point.

 ### How does it work?